Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 1. Bacteriostatic– those that do not kill infectious microorganisms, but only stop their reproduction.

-2. bactericidal- those that destroy microbes.
+2. Bactericidal- those that destroy microbes.

 There is a classification of antibiotic drugs by type of origin:

-1. Natural synthesized from raw materials of natural origin,
+1. Natural, synthesized from raw materials of natural origin,

 2. Semi-synthetic produced artificially,